redis/redis-doc/docs/install/install-redisinsight/install-on-k8s.md

 kubectl apply -f redisinsight.yaml
 ```

 3. Once the deployment and service are successfully applied and complete, access RedisInsight.
-This can be accomplished by listing using the `<external-ip>` of the service we created to reach RedisInsight.
+This can be accomplished by using the `<external-ip>` of the service we created to reach RedisInsight.

 ```sh
 $ kubectl get svc redisinsight-service